 Gail Boldt is a professor in the College of Education at the Pennsylvania State University in the Department of Curriculum and Instruction.
 She is on the undergraduate elementary language and literacy education faculty and is the professor in charge of the PhD program in Language, Culture, and Society.
 Gail is also a clinical psychotherapist and a Fellow in the College of Research Fellows of the American Psychoanalytic Association.
-She holds a PhD from The University of Hawai’i at Manoa Teacher Education and Curriculum Studies and was a former elementary school teacher in Honolulu.
+She holds a PhD from The University of Hawai’i at Manoa in Teacher Education and Curriculum Studies and was formerly an elementary school teacher in Honolulu.

 We publish papers between 4,000 and 6,000 words.
 We are interested in manuscripts both by widely known members of the field and by first time authors.
 Issues are themed.
 For our current call, please choose the link to New Call for Papers in the left sidebar.
 If you would like information about current or future issues, contact firstname.lastname@example.org.